Don't Download This Song

 "Don't Download This Song" is the first single from "Weird Al" Yankovic's 12th studio album Straight Outta Lynwood.
 The song was released on August 21, 2006, exclusively as a digital download.
 It is a style parody of "We Are the World", "Voices That Care", "Hands Across America", "Heal the World" and other similar charity songs.
 The song "describes the perils of online music file-sharing" in a tongue-in-cheek manner.
-To further the sarcasm, the song was freely available for streaming and to legally download in DRM-free MPEG fileformat at Weird Al's Myspace page, a standalone website, as well as his YouTube channel.
+To further the sarcasm, the song was freely available for streaming and to legally download in DRM-free MP3 file format at Weird Al's Myspace page, a standalone website, and his YouTube channel.

 Background

 "Don't Download This Song" references several court cases related to the RIAA and copyright infringement of music.
 Among these are lawsuits against "a grandma" (presumably Gertrude Walton, who was sued for copyright infringement six months after dying) and a "7-year-old girl" (presumably a reference to Tanya Andersen's daughter sued at age 10 for alleged copyright infringements made at the age of 7), as well as Lars Ulrich's strong stance against copyright infringement of music in the days of Napster.
-The song also challenges the RIAA's claim that file sharing prevents the artists from profiting from their work, as the song argues that they are still very financially successful via their recording contracts: ("Don't take away money from artists just like me/How else can I afford another solid-gold Humvee, And diamond-studded swimming pools?
-These things don't grow on trees").
+The song also challenges the RIAA's claim that file sharing prevents the artists from profiting from their work, as the song argues that they are still very financially successful via their recording contracts: "Don't take away money from artists just like me/How else can I afford another solid-gold Humvee, And diamond-studded swimming pools?
+These things don't grow on trees."
 Mention is also made of Tommy Chong's time spent in prison.

-Yankovic's own views on filesharing are less clear-cut:
+Yankovic's own views on file sharing are less clear-cut:

 I have very mixed feelings about it.
 On one hand, I’m concerned that the rampant downloading of my copyright-protected material over the Internet is severely eating into my album sales and having a decidedly adverse effect on my career.
 On the other hand, I can get all the Metallica songs I want for FREE!
 WOW!!!!!